 Recommended Ages: 4 and up

 Summer Science Series is a joint project between KC Edventures and Inspiration Laboratories.
-You will find hands-on science ideas that have literacy tie-ins including a book lists.
-Topics include Biology, Physics, Ecology, Geology, Astronomy and Chemistry.
+You will find hands-on science ideas that have literacy tie-ins including book lists.
+Topics include Biology, Physics, Ecology, Geology, Astronomy, and Chemistry.

 Recommended Ages: all ages

 Instead of reading a certain number of books or a certain number of minutes, try to see how many different PLACES you can read this summer.
-The Measured Mom has a fun 100 Places Challenge.
+The Measured Mom has a fun 100 Places Challenge in English and Spanish.

 12. READING SCAVENGER HUNT